 Proceed toward Hanalei across the one-lane river bridge and into town.
 Make a right at Kalypso Island Bar and Grill to head toward Black Pot Beach and Hanalei Pier to access Hanalei Bay.
 Lunch in Hanalei town at either Hanalei Gourmet (deli food and full bar inside, look for egg salad sandwich special) or Kalypso Island Bar and Grill (fish tacos are excellent, coldest beer on the island).

 Head west out of Hanalei Town along the spectacular cliffs.
 You might want to grab an ice cream or cold water at the Last Chance Store in Wainiha (our old neighborhood) before you get to Ha’ena.
-Tunnels Beach and Ha’ena State Park are good beaches with ample parking.
+Tunnels Beach and Ha’ena State Park (Note: advance reservations are required.
+Click here for more information) are iconic beaches.

 Go further west past Limahuli Gardens to the volcanic caves and Ke’e Beach where the road ends.
 Sunsets at Ke’e are a thing, but you’ll have to BYO.
 Back in Hanalei, after sunset check out Bar Acuda for sophisticated or Tahiti Nui for everyday dive bar in Hanalei. – OR – head to Happy Talk Lounge in Princeville for sunset and dinner.